Disruption and recovery of the US domestic airline networks during the COVID-19 pandemic: Literature review

+To further highlight the contributions in this study, we review the relevant literature on air transport networks during the COVID-19 pandemic.
 Even before the COVID-19 pandemic, it was well known that airline networks can be major contributors to the spread of infectious diseases \citep[e.g.,][]{tatem2006global, khan2009spread, pigott2014mapping}.
-Now, in the face of a global pandemic, many studies have investigated the relationships between airline networks and COVID-19 cases.
-Predicting cases and detecting early warning signals of outbreaks from airline networks has been a focus.
+Now, in the face of a global pandemic, many studies have investigated air transport networks during the COVID-19 pandemic.
+Several studies analyzed air transport networks during the pandemic from the perspective of network strucutre.
+For example, \cite{sun2020did} and \cite{sun2021impact} investigated the impact of the pandemic on air transport networks for the global network and domestic networks of some representative countries. \cite{li2021impact} analyzed the impact of entry restriction policies on the global air transport network. \cite{bao2021impact} examined the worldwide air transport network during the pandemic and concluded that the disruption can be considered as a mixture of targeted attacks and random failures on the networks. \cite{bauranov2021quantifying} also showed that closed airports were small airports on the network's periphery in the case of the US. \cite{li2021spatiotemporal} showed that the recovery speed of the global network is slower than that of domestic networks because international connectivity is geographically dependent on different policies of travel restrictions among countries.
+Predicting cases and detecting early warning signals of outbreaks from airline networks has also been a focus.
 For example, \cite{christidis2020predictive} predicted which countries had a high risk of infection using flight data in China.
 Similarly, \cite{daon2020estimating} presented a method to estimate the risk of COVID-19 outbreaks emerging from airline networks on a global scale. \cite{tuite2020estimation} quantified the size of the outbreak in Iran based on flight data between Iran and other countries, and predicted where outbreaks originating in Iran would spread next.
 Some studies have also investigated the relationships between COVID-19 cases and measures of network structure such as network density \citep{chu2020detecting}, shortest path length \citep{kuo2021airline}, centrality of nodes \citep{coelho2020global, ribeiro2020severe}, and weight of edges (i.e., number of flights or passengers on each edge) \citep{zhang2020measuring, lau2020association}.
 Additionally, several studies have proposed various models to investigate the virus' spread in airline networks, such as the SIR metapopulation model \citep{hossain2020effects}, SEIR metapopulation model \citep{peirlinck2020outbreak}, and epidemiological models \citep{nikolaou2020identification, riquelme2021contagion}.
+From these studies, it can be said that important insights have been gained regarding the structural changes in air transport network at the global, regional, or country levels and their relationship with COVID-19 cases.